teadocs/matplotlib-cn/docs/tutorials/advanced/transforms_tutorial.md

-# Transformations Tutorial
+# 变换和过渡教程

 Like any graphics packages, Matplotlib is built on top of a transformation framework to easily move between coordinate systems, the userland data coordinate system, the axes coordinate system, the figure coordinate system, and the display coordinate system.
-In 95% of your plotting, you won't need to think about this, as it happens under the hood, but as you push the limits of custom figure generation, it helps to have an understanding of these objects so you can reuse the existing transformations Matplotlib makes available to you, or create your own (see matplotlib.transforms).
+In 95% of your plotting, you won't need to think about this, as it happens under the hood, but as you push the limits of custom figure generation, it helps to have an understanding of these objects so you can reuse the existing transformations Matplotlib makes available to you, or create your own (see [matplotlib.transforms](https://matplotlib.org/api/transformations.html#module-matplotlib.transforms)).
 The table below summarizes the some useful coordinate systems, the transformation object you should use to work in that coordinate system, and the description of that system.
 In the Transformation Object column, ax is a Axes instance, and fig is a Figure instance.

 Coordinates | Transformation object | Description
 ---|---|---